georgemilosh/georgemilosh.github.io/_posts/2022-12-23-GPTscience.md

 toc:
   - name: ChatGPT overview
   - name: The ants on the sphere
-  - name: Why is the sky blue?
+  - name: Why is the sky blue
   - name: Photocatalysis
   - name: Conclusions